BYU-CS-260/AWS-Setup/domain.md

 ![](images/quickCreate.png)

-11. Now create another A record with */domain_name.
+11. Now create another A record with *.domain_name.
 This will direct subdomains to your EC2 node.

 ![](images/subdomains.png)